discretize/discretize-guides/builds/warrior/banner-warrior/index.md

   (<Item id="36054"/> doesn't stack anymore)
 * A warhorn for pre-stacking
 * Having a sword is very useful and sometimes even necessary especially for some of the skips (Uncategorized Fractal | Urban Battleground)
+* If no additional cc is necessary you can use Greatsword instead of Mace/Mace.
 </Card>
 </GridItem>